Sajakhtar/clarity-universe/projects/counter/README.md

 ## Unit Tests

-Unit test are writted in TypeScript.
+Unit tests are writted in TypeScript.

 For the counter contract, the test are writted in `tests/counter_test.ts`.